Sekhula/Sekhula.github.io/README.md

 For the form submission, formspree was used.
 You can get a hands-on tutorial on how to use formspree by watching this [YouTube video](https://formspree.io/).
 Submissions will be delivered straignt into the specified Gmail account.

 In addition to formspree, you can also use Netlify form submission in case you deploy there.
 Brad Traversy has a [video tutorial](https://www.youtube.com/watch?v=6ElQ689HRcY) on how to do it.

-If you encounter problems customizing, reach out to me by sending me a DM on my [Twitter](https://www.twitter.com/koladechris).

 ## Acknowledgements